Providing Verification

 Questionable information(g) must be resolved before determining benefits when it affects eligibility or benefit level.

-Unclear information(g) must be resolved before determining benefits for a new application or renewal application, or the Mid Approval Contact (MAC).
+Unclear information(g) must be resolved before determining benefits for a new application, renewal application, or the Mid Approval Contact (MAC).

 The primary informant(g) is not required to appear in person at the FAA office to provide verification.
 For information on providing verification, see How to Provide Verification.